 Why These Letters Were Written

-Many of these parents already have active lawsuits.
-Others are preparing to file.
+Many of these parents already have active lawsuits, and others have cases that are getting ready to be filed.

-Predators used these platforms to groom and exploit their children.
+Predators use these platforms to groom and exploit their children.

-The companies are now trying to force those cases into confidential arbitration instead of open court.
+The companies are now trying to force those cases to be held in private instead of open court.

 As one line from the Roblox letter put it: